ibivu/B4TM-Galaxy-2017/README.md

 In this part, you are required to:
 1. log in to the Galaxy instance and install DESeq (iuc).
-2. replace DESeq R script (deseq2.R) in the folder ‘shed_tools’ with the bespoke one provided.
+2. replace DESeq R script (deseq2.R) in the folder `shed_tools` with the bespoke one provided.
-3. finish the Galaxy tool of BUM model (xml file).
+3. finish the Galaxy tool of BUM model (xml file) in the folder `galaxy-central/tools/bionet`.
 4. recreate a workflow that can be run automatically from the beginning to the end.
 5. run the workflow and visualise the output.